heelnamit/heelprojects/README.md

-# heelprojects
+# PRIVANA
-I have uploaded my Project called Privana.
-It is basically a PG or flight booking site.
+web development files are here for a PG or flight booking site.
-I have used PHP , MYSQL for backend and HTML , CSS , JAVASCRIPT , Jquery, Bootstraps.
+The site uses PHP , MYSQL for backend and HTML , CSS , JAVASCRIPT , Jquery, Bootstraps for front-end.
 FinalProject.php is starting page of the project.